 2008 — The Clinical Center begins a partnership with the Uniformed Services University of the Health Sciences and the Department of Defense to conduct clinical research studies in the fields of neuroscience and regenerative medicine.
 The research involves military and civilian populations.

-2009 — In July, the Biomedical Translational Research Information System (BTRIS), launches its NIH-wide intramural research data repository allowing investigators to view identified data from their active protocols.
-In December, intramural researchers are able to access de-identified data from clinical and research systems across the NIH intramural programs.
+July 2009 — The Biomedical Translational Research Information System, launches its NIH-wide intramural research data repository allowing investigators to view identified data from their active protocols.
+By December, intramural researchers are able to access de-identified data from clinical and research systems across the NIH intramural programs.
 BTRIS is designed to facilitate hypothesis generation, data gathering, and analysis.

-2009 — DTM begins use of a prototype cell expansion system to automate bone marrow stromal cell expansion.
+2009 — The Department of Transfusion Medicine begins use of a prototype cell expansion system to automate bone marrow stromal cell expansion.

-2009 — CT and PET/CT equipment purchased by the Clinical Center is now required to routinely record radiation dose exposure in a patient's hospital-based electronic medical record.
+2009 — Computed tomography (CT) and positron emission tomography/CT equipment purchased by the Clinical Center is now required to routinely record radiation dose exposure in a patient's hospital-based electronic medical record.

 January 2010 — The Pharmacy Department opens a state-of-the-art pharmaceutical development facility where staff formulate and analyze vaccines and medications not available from manufacturers.
 These products account for one-third of the drugs (including placebos and varying strengths) that the Clinical Center uses in its research protocols.

-April 2010 — The NIAID seven-bed Special Clinical Studies Unit opens, with advanced isolation and extended-stay capabilities.
+April 2010 — The National Institute of Allergy and Infectious Diseases' seven-bed Special Clinical Studies Unit opens, with advanced isolation and extended-stay capabilities.